 Home to some of the most historic buildings in Florida, like the Concord Schoolhouse, The Tallahassee Museum is the perfect way to soak up the Fall winds while learning about what makes the Capital City so important.

-The museum also has an elevated walkway through a natural wildlife area, as well as cows, chickens, and mules you can meet at Big Bend Farm!
+The museum also has an elevated walkway through a natural wildlife area, and you can meet cows, chickens, and mules at Big Bend Farm!

-Tallahassee Museum does art exhibits as well, featuring some of the best Florida artists in history!
+Tallahassee Museum also does art exhibits featuring some of the best Florida artists in history!

-There are so many fun things to do in Tallahassee, Florida.
-You can take a walk in Cascades Park or go hiking on one of our trails.
-If you want a more active experience, why not try horseback riding?
-You can visit Rolling Hills Ranch, Cypress Run Farm, Black’s Horses & Ponies, among others!
+There are so many fun things to do in Tallahassee.
+You can take a walk in Cascades Park or go hiking on one of our 700 miles trails.
+If you want a more active experience, schedule a walking history tour!